 - Any additional information that may be helpful.

-If you file a report, our EDI representative at the conference will contact you personally, review the incident, follow up with any additional questions, and make a decision as to how to respond.
-If the person who is harassing you is the person designated to receive these reports, please contact the conference organizers instead.
+If you file a report, our EDI representative at the in-person or virtual conference will contact you personally, review the incident, follow up with any additional questions, and make a decision as to how to respond.
+If the person who is harassing you is the person designated to receive these reports, please contact the conference organizers or another member of the ISB EC instead.
 We will respect confidentiality requests for the purpose of protecting victims of abuse.
 You will be kept informed of any course of action taken.

-This Code of Conduct was drafted by the International Society for Biocuration’s Equality, Diversity and Inclusion committee, July 2019, and approved by the Executive Committee in October 2019.
+This Code of Conduct was drafted by the International Society for Biocuration’s Equality, Diversity and Inclusion committee, July 2019, and approved by the Executive Committee in October 2019 and revised in December 2021.

-The ISB EDI committee reserve the right to update the Code of Ethics and Professional Conduct if and when new circumstances arise, with the agreement of the EC and ISB members.
+The ISB EDI committee reserves the right to update the Code of Ethics and Professional Conduct if and when new circumstances arise, with the agreement of the EC and ISB members.

 The following resources were used as a source of inspiration for this document.
 Thank you to all the authors.